transatlantic-comppsych/data-reliability-stability/README.md

 ## Description

 reliability-stability is a simple package takes a csv or other pandas compatable data file and gives the reliability and stability of three columns.
-The reliability and stability calculations, as well as an assumption test, are based on the 1969 paper from Heise, D. R. 'Separating Reliability and Stability in Test-Retest Correlation.
+The reliability and stability calculations, as well as an assumption test, are based on the 1969 paper from Heise, D. R. ['Separating Reliability and Stability in Test-Retest Correlation'] (https://doi.org/10.2307/2092790).

 ## Continuous Integration